Family communication is key to shaping your children’s financial experiences and preserving family wealth.

 It’s a concern that weighs heavily on the minds of many parents, and with good reason: The way you communicate with your children about wealth today will shape their financial experiences in the future.
 Will they enter adulthood confident and prepared to manage the family wealth?
 Or will they find it a confusing and burdensome process?
-Much depends upon how you relay information to them about money matters, great and small.
+Much depends upon on much effort you put into family communication and how you relay information to them about money matters, great and small.

 You convey your financial values to your children through your interactions with them, and the financial planning steps you take on their behalf.
 For example, you may fear that an outright gift or trust fund may negatively impact your child’s work ethic or career choices.
 By setting up a trust that matches a child’s income, you can articulate the value you place on work.
 In this way, your child receives the benefit of the family wealth, as well as an understanding of your feelings about the relationship between work and money.